openmichigan/OERbit/sites/all/modules/revisioning/README.txt

 =====
 You should now be in business.
 Log in as one of the authors and Create content.
 Save.
-Log out, then log in as a moderator to publish the content via the Accessile content >> Pending tab.
+Log out, then log in as a moderator to publish the content via the Accessile content >> Pending tab (if you installed Module Grants Monitor) or via the Content summary menu option (if you installed Views).
 Click on the title of the post, then open the desired revision by clicking on the date.
-Check the content, the press the publish link.
+Check the content, the press the "Publish this" tab.
 Note that up to this point content isn't visible to the public.
 Log in as an author again and revise the content.
 You will notice that upon saving the new revision, the one visible to the public remains unchanged.
-Log in as a moderator again to promote (publish), after optional edits, the revised content to live.
+Log in as a moderator again to promote (publish), the revised content to live.
 As an alternative to the Accessible content menu item, you may want to activate the "pending revisions" block.
 This block is particularly useful for moderators as it constantly shows the latest content requiring moderator attention in an